Links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Beyerdynamic CUSTOM Game?

 If your mindset aligns with mine, $149 USD is steep for a gaming accessory.
-However, Beyerdynamic makes sure your purchase is a long-term investment with the ability to easily wash and replace parts.
-In theory, you could have the CUSTOM Game for years on end, only having to seldom replace parts.
+However, Beyerdynamic ensures your purchase is a long-term investment with the ability to easily wash and replace parts.
+In theory, you could have the CUSTOM Game for years on end, only having to replace parts every now and then.
 Plus, the cardioid microphone does a fantastic job transmitting the speaker’s voice, while simultaneously rejecting background noise.